PEZ/rich4clojure/README.md

 This is an early version from a quite automated translation of the original problems.
 There'll be dragons.
 Please consider filing issues, starting [discussions](https://github.com/PEZ/rich4clojure/discussions), or chat me up on the [Clojurian's Slack](http://clojurians.net/) (I'm **@pez**, there).

 PR:s are also welcome.
-If it is the content of a particular problem you want to suggest changes for, edit the `problems.edn` file.
+If it is the content of a particular problem you want to suggest changes for, edit the `etc/problems.edn` file.

 ## Support the project